ariv3ra/blogs-microshare/infra_as_code/page01.md

 ## Conclusion
 This blog is designed to give you a top level view of terraform on how to use it using a simple example.
 Terraform is a very powerful tool and I highly recommend tech personnel such as OPs, DevOPS, developers etc... get familiar with Terraform and it's capabilities because from what I've seen Infrastructure as Code is slowly becoming the defacto infrastructure management strategy adopted by organizations.

-Stay tuned for followup blogs where I'll expand on this blog & show how to build out more complex terraform projects on AWS.
+Stay tuned for followup blogs where I'll expand on this blog & show you how to build out more robust terraform projects.